-This section only applies to proposed developments in Metro Pools.
+This section only applies to proposed developments in the Atlanta Metro Pool.
 See Threshold Criteria, Architectural Design and Quality Standards for definition of high-speed internet.

 DCA will award:

 - 1 point to Applicants committing to provide free high-speed internet/broadband service for each unit. - 2 points to Applicants committing to provide free high-speed internet/broadband service for each unit if such service will be Wi-Fi.